 ExpressVPN is the top all-round service, but it sits in fourth place as a VPN to unblock Snapchat because it’s expensive.
 Its security is excellent, and it includes a kill switch that’s enabled by default, meaning you don’t need to keep remembering to turn it on.
 ExpressVPN also has a strict no-logs policy.

 It’s one of the easiest-to-use VPNs available and has mobile apps for Android, iOS and even BlackBerry.
-You can connect up to five devices at the same time, too.
+You can connect up to eight devices at the same time, too.

 If it wasn’t so expensive, ExpressVPN would be at the top of our list due to its security and excellent service.
 There’s no free plan, either, but if you are able to afford the service, it’s well worth the money.

 ExpressVPN will keep you protected, while also giving you a speedy and reliable service.
 Choosing a long plan will bring the cost down, and there’s a 30-day money-back guarantee.

 - Unlimited bandwidth on all packages (including free plan)

 Our last pick is ProtonVPN, which is another service that has a free plan.
 It has good security, along with a kill switch.
 There’s also a solid no-logs policy.

 It has fewer than 1,000 servers, and they cover more than 40 countries, but that should be enough for you to find one that can unblock Snapchat and other social media apps.
 The main reason ProtonVPN is at the bottom of our list, though, is because its speeds let it down.
 It’s not the slowest we’ve tested, but it is slow.
 Read our ProtonVPN review for more on that.

 It’s easy to use and you can download it on both Android and iOS.
 All of its plans come with unlimited bandwidth — even the free plan — but the number of connections you can have will depend on the plan you choose.